rob-blackbourn/bareClient/README.md

 # bareClient

-A simple asyncio http Pyhton client package supporting HTTP versions 1.0, 1.1 and 2 (read the [docs](https://rob-blackbourn.github.io/bareClient/)).
+A simple asyncio http Python client package supporting HTTP versions 1.0, 1.1 and 2 (read the [docs](https://rob-blackbourn.github.io/bareClient/)).

-This is the client companion to the ASGI server sde web framework [bareASGI](https://github.com/rob-blackbourn/bareASGI) and follows the same "bare" approach.
-It makes little attempt to provide any helpful features which might do unnecessary work.
+This is the client companion to the ASGI server side web framework [bareASGI](https://github.com/rob-blackbourn/bareASGI) and follows the same "bare" approach.
+It makes little attempt to provide any helpful features which might do unnecessary work, providing a foundation for whatever feature set is required.

 It was written to allow a web server which had negotiated the HTTP/2 protocol for make outgoing HTTP/2 calls.
-This increase performance and simplifies proxy configuration in a micro-service architecture.
+This increases performance and simplifies proxy configuration in a micro-service architecture.

 ## Installation